mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/02-servers.markdown

 category: page
 slug: servers
 sort-order: 0702
+meta: Servers are required to run web applications.
+Learn more about setting up servers on Full Stack Python.
 choice1url: /operating-systems.html
 choice1icon: fa-linux fa-inverse
 choice1text: What operating system should I use once the server is set up?